kanisterio/kanister/design/kanister-kopia-integration.md

 Please note that the functions stated above will only be **refactored** to use Kopia underneath.
 There should not be any changes with respect to the objective of these functions.
 The motive, arguments and usage for each function stays intact as defined on Kanister docs https://docs.kanister.io/functions.html#existing-functions

-### Kanister Functions that use Kopia API Server

-We should also create Kanister functions that leverage the use of [Kopia in it's server mode](https://kopia.io/docs/repository-server/).
-These Kanister functions would act like Kopia clients that securely proxy access repository storage without exposing sensitive storage credentials.

-Following is a list of few such functions;

-1. BackupDataToServer - To perform backup via the KopiaAPIserver
-2. RestoreDataFromServer - To restore from the KopiaAPIServer

 ### Limitations to using Kopia API Server